Posted in

 Add the path into your AUTOEXEC.BAT like path C:\WINDOWS;C:\TRUMPET after your mount line, then call the winpkt 0x60 BEFORE your dhcp line.

-After Save & Restart just write win for start Windows, then start your Netscape Navigator.
+After Save & Restart just write win for start Windows, then start your C:\TRUMPET\TCPMAN.EXE.
 You should get the Trumpet setup window, use the values from the DHCP output (IPADDR, NETMASK, etc.):

 Hit OK, then you will get this message: